 Adjustment to the Minimum Quarterly Distribution and Target Distribution Levels.
 Distributions of Cash Upon Liquidation 33 34

 CASH AVAILABLE FOR DISTRIBUTION 36

-SELECTED HISTORICAL FINANCIAL AND OPERATING DATA OF SUNOCO LOGISTICS (PREDECESSOR) AND PRO FORMA FINANCIAL DATA OF SUNOCO LOGISTICS
+SELECTED HISTORICAL FINANCIAL AND OPERATING DATA OF SUNOCO LOGISTICS (PREDECESSOR) AND PRO FORMA FINANCIAL DATA OF SUNOCO LOGISTICS PARTNERS 38

-PARTNERS 38

 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS

 OF OPERATIONS 40

-Introduction 40
+Introduction.
+40

-0verview 40
+Overview 40

+45

-Results of Operations 45
+Results of Operations 45 52

-Liquidity and Capital Resources 52
+Liquidity and Capital Resources

-Environmental Matters
+Environmental Matters 56

-Impact of Inflation
+Impact of Inflation 57

-New Accounting Pronouncements
+New Accounting Pronouncements 57

-Quantitative and Qualitative Disclosures about Market Risk
+Quantitative and Qualitative Disclosures about Market Risk 58

-······

 BUSINESS 58

-0verview
+Overview 58

 Our Relationship with Sunoco, Inc 59

 Business Strategies 62

-Competitive Strengths 62
+Competitive Strengths 63

 Eastern Pipeline System 64

 Terminal Facilities 71

 Western Pipeline System 77

 Other Business Opportunities 87

 Pipeline and Terminal Control Operations 87

 Safety and Maintenance 88

 Competition 89

 Sunoco R&M's Refining and Marketing Operations 90

-Inactive Assets
+Inactive Assets 93

-Pipeline, Terminalling, and Storage Assets Retained by Sunoco, Inc
+Pipeline, Terminalling, and Storage Assets Retained by Sunoco, Inc 93

-Rate Regulation
+Rate Regulation 94

-Environmental Regulation
+Environmental Regulation 98

-Environmental Remediation
+Environmental Remediation 102

 Title to Properties

-Employees
+Employees 104

 Legal Proceedings

 MANAGEMENT 105

 Management of Sunoco Logistics Partners 105

 Directors and Executive Officers of Sunoco Partners LLC 105

 Reimbursement of Expenses of the General Partner

-Executive Compensation
+Executive Compensation 107

-Compensation of Directors 107
+Compensation of Directors

 Long-Term Incentive Plan

-Management Incentive Plan
+Management Incentive Plan 102

+Hallagement Theentive Flain.
+100

 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 109

 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 110

 Distributions and Payments to the General Partner and Its Affiliates

-Agreements Governing the Transactions 111

-ing comones core in ing the manoustrement in internet in the internet internet in the internet in the internet in the internet in the internet internet in the internet inter
+DISTRIBUTIONS and Payments to the General Partner and its Attiliates

+ADDRESS GOVERNOO THE TRANSACTIONS 111

-Omnibus Agreement Pipelines and Terminals Storage and Throughput Agreement.
-Other Agreements with Sunoco R&M and Sunoco, Inc 114 CONFLICTS OF INTEREST AND FIDUCIARY RESPONSIBILITIES Conflicts of Interest Fiduciary Responsibilities 115 DESCRIPTION OF THE COMMON UNITS The Units Transfer Agent and Registrar Transfer of Common Units 120 120 DESCRIPTION OF THE SUBORDINATED UNITS Conversion of Subordinated Units Limited Voting Rights Distributions upon Liquidation 122 123 THE PARTNERSHIP AGREEMENT Organization and Duration Purpose Power of Attorney Capital Contributions Limited Liability.
+Omnibus AgreementPipelines and Terminals Storage and Throughput Agreement.
+Other Agreements with Sunoco R&M and Sunoco, Inc 114 CONFLICTS OF INTEREST AND FIDUCIARY RESPONSIBILITIES Conflicts of Interest 115 DESCRIPTION OF THE COMMON UNITS 120 120 DESCRIPTION OF THE SUBORDINATED UNITS 122 123 THE PARTNERSHIP AGREEMENT.
+Organization and Duration.
+Purpose.
+Power of Attorney.
+Capital Contributions.
+Limited Liability.
 Issuance of Additional Securities.
-Amendment of the Partnership Agreement Action Relating to the Operating Partnership.
+Amendment of the Partnership Agreement.
+Action Relating to the Operating Partnership.
 Merger, Sale, or Other Disposition of Assets.
-Termination and Dissolution Liquidation and Distribution of Proceeds Withdrawal or Removal of the General Partner.
+Termination and Dissolution.
+Liquidation and Distribution of Proceeds.
+Withdrawal or Removal of the General Partner.
 Transfer of General Partner Interests.
-Transfer of Incentive Distribution Rights.
+Transfer of Ownership Interests in General Partner Transfer of Incentive Distribution Rights.
 Change of Management Provisions.
 Limited Call Right.
 Meetings; Voting.
 Status as Limited Partner or Assignee.
-Non-citizen Assignees; Redemption Indemnification.
-Books and Reports Right to Inspect Our Books and Records.
+Non-citizen Assignees; Redemption.
+Indemnification.
+Books and Reports.
+Right to Inspect Our Books and Records.
 Registration Rights.
-124 124 124 125 125 126 128 129 129 129 130 131 131 131 131 132 132 132 133 133 134 134 UNITS ELIGIBLE FOR FUTURE SALE 136 MATERIAL TAX CONSEQUENCES.
-Partnership Status.
-Limited Partner Status.
+124 124 124 125 125 126 128 129 130 131 131 131 132 132 133 133 134 UNITS ELIGIBLE FOR FUTURE SALE 136 MATERIAL TAX CONSEQUENCES.
+Partnership Status Limited Partner Status.
 Tax Consequences of Unit Ownership.
 Tax Treatment of Operations.
 Disposition of Common Units.
 Uniformity of Units.
 Tax-Exempt Organizations and Other Investors.
 Administrative Matters.
-State, Local, Foreign and Other Tax Considerations.
-137 138 139 144 145 146 147 148
+137 138 139 144 145 146 147 148 State, Local, Foreign and Other Tax Considerations 150

+INVESTMENT IN SUNOCO LOGISTICS PARTNERS BY EMPLOYEE BENEFIT PLANS 151

-UNDERWRITING
+UNDERWRITING 152

 VALIDITY OF THE COMMON UNITS 155

-EXPERTS
+EXPERTS 155

 WHERE YOU CAN FIND MORE INFORMATION 156

-FORWARD-LOOKING STATEMENTS 156
+FORWARD-LOOKING STATEMENTS

-INDEX TO FINANCIAL STATEMENTS
+INDEX TO FINANCIAL STATEMENTS F-1

-APPENDIX A - Form of First Amended and Restated Agreement of Limited Partnership of Sunoco Logistics Partners L.P
+APPENDIX A - Form of First Amended and Restated Agreement of Limited Partnership of Sunoco Logistics Partners L.P A-1

-APPENDIX B - Form of Application for Transfer of Common Units

-APPENDIX B - Form of Application for Transfer of Common UnitsB-1 APPENDIX C - Glossary of TermsC-1

-APPENDIX D - Pro Forma Available Cash from Operating Surplus
+APPENDIX D - Pro Forma Available Cash from Operating Surplus D-1